eksperimental/elixir_inconsistencies/README.md

   - _Affects_: `@fallback_to_any`.
   - _Proposed_: `@fall_back_on_any`.
   - _Notes_: To "fall back" is a verb and it is two separate words.
 Fallback is one word when it is a noun.
-             Additionally, the phrasal-verb is "to fall back on something", not "to fall back to something"
+             Additionally, the phrasal-verb is "to fall back on something", not "to fall back to something".

 - **`macrocallback`**
   - _Affects_: `@macrocallback`.